 Sourced from the green tea leaves of the Camellia sinensis plant, L-theanine is an amino acid that helps reduce anxiety and stress by improving glycine and GABA levels in the brain.
 Both these inhibitory neurotransmitters counterbalance other overactive excitatory neurotransmitters which establish a state of calmness and relaxation for the user.

 The potency of L-theanine multiplies when taken with caffeine.
-As such, the two are often used together in performance-enhancing supplements.
+As such, the two are often used together in performance-enhancing energy supplements.
 While caffeine stimulates higher focus, concentration, and motivation, L-theanine neutralizes the drawbacks of increased heart rate and blood pressure.
 It also removes the jitters and anxiety that come with caffeine use alone.

 This popular combination creates one of the most synergistic effects when considering natural Adderall alternatives.